 Step 4: Controlling bleeding

-Step 5: Minimizing the swelling
+Step 5: Minimising the swelling

-Step 6: post extraction care
+Step 6: Post-extraction care